Ransomware Response Plan: 6 Phases From Attack to Recovery

 Why Do You Need a Ransomware Response Plan?

-A ransomware attack at 2am is not the time to figure out who makes decisions, which systems get isolated first, or where your backups actually live.
+A ransomware attack at 2am isn’t the time to figure out who makes decisions, which systems get isolated first, or where your backups actually live.

 The numbers tell the story.
-According to Veeam’s 2025 Ransomware Trends Report, 69% of organizations experienced at least one cyberattack in the past year.
-Of those attacked, 64% paid the ransom.
-But here’s the painful part: only 49% of those who paid actually recovered their data.
+According to Veeam’s 2025 Ransomware Trends Report, 69% of companies experienced at least one cyberattack in the past year.
+Of those attacked, nearly half paid the ransom according to Sophos’s 2025 State of Ransomware report.
+But here’s the painful part: 57% of all victims recovered less than half their data.
+Only 10% got back more than 90%.

-Meanwhile, 25% of attacked organizations recovered without paying at all.
+Meanwhile, 25% of attacked companies recovered without paying at all.
 What separated them from the paying victims?
 Clean, immutable backups and tested response plans.

-Most organizations already have the technical controls.
+Most companies already have the technical controls.
 What they lack is the coordination to use them under pressure.

 Who Needs a Ransomware Response Plan?

-Every organization that relies on computers to operate needs one.
-That’s not hyperbole.
+Every company that relies on computers to operate needs one.
+That’s not an exaggeration.

 Small businesses often assume they’re not targets.
 The Verizon 2025 DBIR shows 88% of SMB breaches involve ransomware.
 Attackers know smaller companies have weaker security and often pay faster to avoid extended downtime.

 Large enterprises face different challenges.
-Complex environments mean more attack surface and intricate dependencies between systems.
+Complex environments mean more attack surface and tangled dependencies between systems.
 A ransomware infection in one subsidiary can cascade across shared infrastructure.

 Regulated industries face compliance pressures on top of operational risks.
-Healthcare organizations must maintain patient data access.
-Financial services have strict notification requirements.
-Critical infrastructure operators may face national security implications.
+If you’re in healthcare, you need patient data access restored fast.
+Financial services have strict notification deadlines.
+If you run critical infrastructure, government agencies will be involved.

 The question isn’t whether you need a response plan.
-It’s whether you’ll build one proactively or learn why you needed one during an actual attack.
+It’s whether you’ll build one before you need it or learn why you needed one during an actual attack.

 How Do Ransomware Attacks Actually Start?